 See it when…staying at a quartet of BIG4 parks on the Sunshine Coast.

 You might recall the news of the Big Mango’s ‘disappearance’ in 2014, which was a publicity stunt by a fast-food chain.
 Whatever the case, this 10m-tall creation celebrates the area’s fine collection of mango orchards.
 Stop by this structure for a quick snap, then sample the to-die-for mango sorbet at the on-site visitor info centre.

-See it when……staying at BIG4 Bowen Coral Coast Beachfront Holiday Park.
+See it when……staying at NRMA Bowen Beachfront Holiday Park.

 The Big Captain Cook and the Big Marlin, Cairns

 Cairns has embraced the big things spirit by creating two sizeable structures, both with coastal connections.
 The Big Captain Cook measures a whopping 14m in height and is a nod to the famous explorer who once scouted along these shores.
 Meanwhile, the 8m-tall fish statue celebrates the Marlin Coast, a stretch of coastline south of Cairns that extends all the way to Cooktown in the north.

 The Big Cassowary, Mission Beach

 The flightless cassowary records strong numbers throughout Mission Beach and its surrounds.
 However, if you’re having trouble spotting one, you can be assured of spying this 5m-tall version at Wongaling Beach.